-MEDICAL COVERAGE -- The site director at each game (quarter-finals, semi-finals and finals) will have in attendance the services of a doctor who will be available to either team.
+MEDICAL COVERAGE -- The site director at the game (semi-finals and finals) will have in attendance the services of a doctor who will be available to either team.
+The home team at the quarter-finals must supply the doctor on site.
 A participating team may if it so wishes, have in attendance its own personal physician who will be permitted to attend to its needs.
 The expense for the personal physician will be the responsibility of the school.
 An ambulance must be on site at the start of all championship games.

 GAME BALLS -- The Spalding J5V Advanced is the official tournament ball.
 No other ball may be used for any of the CIAC Championship Games.
-Only balls provided by the CIAC may be used.